Danny213123/test-22/blogs/ecosystems-and-partners/instinct-gpu-driver/README.md

 Starting in ROCm 6.4, we expand our software family to include the Instinct Datacenter GPU driver.
 The Instinct driver bifurcates from the current ROCm driver with a separate release process including an independent version number scheme, a new documentation site and a laser focus on enabling applications on our datacenter GPU products.
-This annoucement helps you prepare for these changes and mitigate impacts.
+This blog will help you prepare for these changes and mitigate impacts.
+You will learn how the new Instinct Driver makes your software deployment, container usage, and long-term maintenance more flexible and future-ready.

 ## What is the Instinct driver?